costrouc/pysrim/docs/paper/paper.md

 can be gleaned from investigating the initial damage from the ion
 include: number of vacancies produced, energy deposited per unit length, track diameter, and implantation profile.
-These properties enables further simulations and allow computing a common radiation damage unit displacements per atom (DPA) which can be used to compare experiments [@backman2013molecular] [@stoller2013use].
-Additionally the ejection of materials near the surface due to incident ions is important to techniques such as RBS, SIMS, and sputtering.
+These properties enable further simulations and allow computing a common radiation damage unit, displacements per atom (DPA), which can be used to compare experiments [@backman2013molecular] [@stoller2013use].
+Additionally the ejection of materials near the surface due to incident ions is important to techniques such as RBS, SIMS, and sputtering [@vickerman2011surface].
 The interaction of ions within a material can be broken into two parts: electronic and nuclear stopping.
 Electronic stopping is the energy lost from the ion due to inelastic collisions with electrons along its path.
 Nuclear stopping is the energy lost due to elastic collisions between the ion and atomic nuclei within the material.

 The Stopping and Range of Ions in Matter (SRIM) is a well known software in the nuclear community that allows the simulation, via